margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 this house is being built.
 The ground is laid.
 The space is new and fresh.
-The clay is sprinked on the floor, and the light shines through the windows.
+The clay is sprinkled on the floor, the ladder is against the wall, and the light shines through the windows.

-Act by act,
+Action by action,
 greeting by greeting,
 morning by morning,
+thought by thought,
 this day is alive.
 The town is moving.
 The neighborhood is vivid.